 The truth about energy weapons.
 What will do X damage to Y’s butt?
 What are the real-life implications of using something like an antimatter torpedo on your ex-wife’s star cruiser?

-The following article was written by Raymond Frazee.
+The following article was written by Cassidy Frazee.

 Science fiction and energy weapons go together like ham and cheese, peanut butter and jelly, bacon and everything else.
 Energy weapons have been part of the genre since H.G Wells’ “heat ray” in The War of the Worlds (of course, there was no visible energy beam, but this is true of most lasers too).